Linuxfabrik/monitoring-plugins/check-plugins/mysql-database-metrics/README.md

 ## Overview

-Checks index sizes, fragmentation, and consistent engine and collation usage across all schemas in MySQL/MariaDB.
+Checks index sizes, fragmentation, and consistent engine and collation usage across all schemas in MySQL/MariaDB, and lists the largest tables by combined data and index size so storage growth can be traced before raising memory settings such as the InnoDB buffer pool.
 Detects schemas where mixed storage engines, collations, charsets, or table engines are in use, which can indicate configuration drift or migration issues.

+The top-tables list is the fast way to find cleanup candidates.
+Bumping `innodb_buffer_pool_size` blindly only papers over a few oversized tables that dominate the working set; identifying and pruning them first is usually the cheaper fix.

 **Important Notes:**